martinkearn/Content/Blogs/Integration testing Logic Apps.md

 }
 ```

-We can now optionally build a Pester context section which asserts that the expected variables are present and not null.
+We can now build a Pester context section which asserts that the expected variables are present and not null.

 ```powershell
 Describe "Logic App Integration Tests" {